yslan/nek-utils/README.md

 ## Overview

+- `usr_extra/`
+   - __Main__: This store those isolated `*.f` files that I usually use is to do some checks or post-processing
+   - __Usage__: Include the file in .usr file.
+See the README.md for individual subroutines.
+   - __TODO__: I just start collecting them together.
+Will remember to copy files here when I see them.

 - `outpost-select/`
    - __Main__: A modified nek `outpost` allowing user to only dump the user-selected elements to reduce the size of the output file and the visualization cost.
    - __Usage__: independent file included from a nek user file.